-Typically, Florida courts presume that parties in a short term marriage are not entitled to alimony, unless proven otherwise.
-For a long-term marriage, courts presumes that one of the parties will be entitled to alimony.
+Typically, Florida courts presume that parties in a short-term marriage are not entitled to alimony unless proven otherwise.
+For a long-term marriage, courts presume that one of the parties will be entitled to alimony.
 For a moderate-term marriage, there is no presumption for or against alimony.
 This just means that, if asked for, a court will be more or less inclined to award alimony based on the length of the marriage.

 The length of marriage factor in Florida alimony laws covers how likely you are to pay or receive – but not how much the payment(s) will be.
 Your family law attorney will be able to direct you in regard to the other factors that can influence the amount of an alimony award.

 After considering the length of the marriage, the judge will consider the other factors that affect alimony, such as financial standing, needs, and the type of alimony being requested.

 Florida alimony laws account for several different types of alimony.
 The type of alimony will depend on the facts of your case, for the most part.
 The varying types of alimony have their own distinct purposes and, as a general rule, depending on the length of the marriage, the financial needs and responsibilities of the soon-to-be ex-spouse, and other areas, including physical and emotional health and the readiness/ability to be self-sufficient.